paps/api-store/store/DEV/Instagram Posts Extractor DEV/Instagram Posts Extractor DEV.md

-# Extract info from Instagram profiles
+# Extract posts from Instagram profiles

-You have a list of Instagram profiles and need to quickly extract information from them?
-Don't waste your time copy/pasting anymore.
-Retrieve all the data you need of the specific Instagram profiles you're targeting in a CSV file.

-# Our Solution

-Launch an automated agent that will connect as yourself on Instagram.
-It will then browse and collect data from the designated profiles.
+Get all posts from Instagram profiles!
+Get data from their posts, like their comment and like counts, description, location...

 # What will you need? ⚙️